CogStack/CogStack-Pipeline/docs/quickstart/index.md

 * Short Description,
 * Medical Transcription Sample Report (in free text format).

 The collection comprises in total of 4873 documents.
-A sample document is shown in [Advanced: preparing a DB schema for CogStack](#advanced-schema) part.
+A sample document is shown in [Advanced: preparing a DB schema for CogStack pipeline](#advanced-schema) part.

 ## Preparing the data